CruxConnect/crux-docs/_product_retailer/search_items.md

 : (object) The Filters object parameter includes all of the potential filters you wish to include in your Search.
 These filters include "cost_per_unit", "number_of_item_images", "image_height", "image_width", etc.

 facets
 : (object) The Facets object parameter includes all of the potential facets you wish to include in your Search.
-These facets include "supplier", "shipping_cost_type", "shipping_origin_country", "country_of_origin", "bundle_type", "product_identifiers", "categories", catalog_type, etc.
+These facets include "supplier", "shipping_cost_type", "shipping_origin_country", "country_of_origin", "bundle_type", "product_identifiers", "categories", "catalog_type", etc.

 search_term
 : (string) The Search Term you would like to search for